WASHINGTON (AP) — Lordy, there are tapes. And tapes and tapes and more tapes.

 But surreptitious tapes in Trump's world are nothing new, with the president himself once suggesting he secretly recorded fired FBI Director James Comey (who responded by saying : "Lordy, I hope there are tapes").
 Trump's ex-attorney Michael Cohen has his own cache of recordings, too.

-Here's what to know about the latest White House tapes and why they matter:
+What to know about the latest White House tapes and why they matter:

 FROM PLUM JOB TO 'WACKY'